 Why St Hugh's College?

-St Hugh’s is situated in North Oxford, found between the Banbury and Woodstock Roads, a site which offers convenient access to the MPLS departments on Parks Road and the Radcliffe Observatory Quarter, and is a 15-minute walk from the central University libraries.
-The 14-acre campus offers a retreat from the crowds of the city centre, but is closely located to the various amenities in the surrounding areas of Summertown and Jericho.
+St Hugh’s is situated in leafy North Oxford between the Banbury and Woodstock Roads, a site which offers convenient access to the departments of the MPLS Division on South Parks Road and the Radcliffe Observatory Quarter.
+The College is roughly 15-minutes walk from the central University libraries, and its 14-acre site offers a retreat from the crowds of the city centre, but is closely located to the various amenities in the surrounding areas of Summertown and Jericho.

 Further information on courses, and graduate life can be found on the College webpages, and the College’s selection criteria can be found to the left of this page.
 If you have any questions, please don’t hesitate to contact the Admissions Coordinator.